Hammock Hang Calculator

 As the holidays come closer and the weekends get warmer, the more time you want to spend relaxing in the sun.
 That is why we've decided to prepare this useful tool - the hammock hang calculator.
 You're just one step from total chill out - type a few approximate values, and we'll do the rest, finding in the blink of an eye the best way to hang your hammock.
 But!
 Not only can you calculate how to hang a hammock with this tool, you'll also find several pieces of advice and plenty of useful resources below.

 So... what are you waiting for?
-Hang your hammock in you garden, on your balcony, or between your two favorite trees and wind down after a long day!
+Hang your hammock in your garden, on your balcony, or between your two favorite trees, and wind down after a long day!

 How to hang a hammock

 Does the image above, with all of its variables, put you off?
 Don't worry.
 It's not as difficult as it looks.
 With this hammock hang calculator, you don't need to know any trigonometry nor how to calculate force - we do it all for you.
 Also, we understand that measuring tape is not a must-have on your camping or backpacking weekend - so a rough guess should be enough.

 Just follow these simple steps, and we'll help you to hang your dreamy bed:

 - Measure - or estimate - the distance between the anchors.
 These could be trees, poles, walls, cars... anything that you want to use to hang your hammock.
 Our calculator is focused on standard hammocks, not hammock chair swings, so a ceiling or branch above your head is not the right choice.
 Let's pick 14 ft as an example.

 - Enter the preferred sit height.
 Assuming that you don't want to touch the ground (or have your knees hitting your chin), choose a value in the 16 - 19 inches range (40 - 50 cm) - that's about the seat at a chair/sofa height.
 For instance, let's enter 18 in.